MarcisGailitis/GCP---Associate-Cloud-Engineer/1 GCP Fundamentals - Core Infrastructure.md

 4. Storage in the Cloud
 5. Containers in the Cloud
 6. Applications in the Cloud
-7. Developing, Deploying and Monitoring in the Cloud
+7. Developing, Deploying, and Monitoring in the Cloud
 8. Big Data and Machine Learning in the Cloud
 9. Summary and Review